-By Plane - Most Recommended Way
+By Plane to Fukuoka - Most Recommended Way

 Night buses between Tokyo and Fukuoka have the longest travel time during the night among the Japanese bus lines.
-The price of the tickets starts from 7,500 yen.
+The price of the tickets starts from around 7,500 yen.
 The ride takes 14 hours.
 It would be the option to take when flight tickets and Shinkansen tickets are sold out.

 By Car to Fukuoka - Take a Road Trip in Japan